 This module explores good practice in interpretation, the art of revealing to visitors the meaning and significance of objects and places.
 The philosophy of interpretation is considered and issues such as selectivity and bias are debated.
 Interpretation is considered in the contexts of recreation management, tourism, education and museums.
 Key concepts include communication theory, interpretative planning and programming, exhibition design and layout, visitor behaviour, interpretative media, language for interpretation, monitoring and evaluation.

-You will also attend a study week and have the opportunity to complete a work placement:
+You will also have the opportunity to complete a work placement:

 Our wide network of contacts with the industry in the UK mean that we can offer placements in a wide range of institutions, enhancing students’ career prospects and offering the opportunity to gather data for your dissertation.